 Today, the United States is a center for global talent and some of the innovative and fast-growing companies rely on this talent for their expansion.
 To avail this global talent, employers need to sponsor work visas for the potential employee and can onboard the employee upon its approval.
 In order to pursue the visa, employer should file Form I-129 for foreign nationals intended to work in the US temporarily.

 Many employers find completion of this form as a daunting and challenging task due to the complexity involved in filing and its adjudication process.
-Here is an article that can help you in understanding the Form I-129.
+Here is an article that can help you better understand the Form i129.

 What is Form I-129 & Its Purpose?